 Welcome to the end of the road!
-Yurimaguas is quite literally the end of the road in Northern Peru, with no further highways heading east into the jungle, just the long and meandering waterways of the Amazon and its tributaries.
+Yurimaguas is literally the end of the road in northern Peru, with no further highways heading east into the jungle, just the long and meandering waterways of the Amazon and its tributaries.

 Few tourists stick around in Yurimaguas.
 Those that pass through are typically jumping on the next boat out for the three-day trip down the Río Huallaga to the Amazon and onto Iquitos.
 Others use Yurimaguas as a gateway to the Pacaya-Samiria National Reserve, the largest protected area in Peru.